Holiday Charity and Volunteering with Kids in New York City

 New York Cares

 One of the largest volunteering organizations in the city, New York Cares leads many different initiatives, including its well-known annual coat drive.
-They are aiming to collect a record 200,00 coats this year.
 Volunteers are needed to donate, collect and help sort the coats that come in.
 More details can be found on their website here.

 Other family volunteering opportunities through New York Cares include delivering holiday meals, wrapping gifts, caroling, playing bingo with seniors and more.
-You can search the project calendar for volunteer opportunities in your neighborhood, and click the family-friendly box to find ones that are good to do with kids.
+You can search for volunteer projects in your neighborhood, and click the family-friendly filter to find ones that are good to do with kids.

 Marble Collegiate Church